ahr9n/readings/a-practical-introduction-to-python-programming-brian-heinold/additional/midterm1.md

 <h1 align="center">Midterm Exam (1)</h1>

-**1.Write a Python program that:
+**Question 1:** Write a Python program that:
-a) Read a list of students' grades of some course out of 100. b) The program then translates numeric grades into rate of appreciation (Excellent, Very Good, etc.). c) The program calculates and stores the frequencies of rate of appreciations into a Python dictionary. d) The content of the dictionary are then printed in a tabular form.**
+a) Read a list of students' grades of some course out of 100. b) The program then translates numeric grades into rate of appreciation (Excellent, Very Good, etc.). c) The program calculates and stores the frequencies of rate of appreciations into a Python dictionary. d) The content of the dictionary are then printed in a tabular form.

 **Answer:**